• Heritage Christian Jan 2024

 3. Admire Artwork at The Columbia Museum of Art

 Looking for something to do inside this summer?
-On August 3, 2023, residents can enjoy free admission to The Columbia Museum of Art, courtesy of Dominion Energy!
+Through August 31, 2025, residents can enjoy free admission to The Columbia Museum of Art!
 Head to Boyd Plaza in the evening for more free fun such as live music, food vendors, and more.

 During the middle of summer, being in shaded spaces is about the only way to make the outdoors bearable.
 Stay active in the fresh air by playing a round of disc golf this summer!